Russel Williams - Looking Through the Horse’s Eyes

 Russel: Exactly, exactly, I’ve gone back to that aspect.
 But now you see I can identify things as well, but I don’t need to, because the experience is sufficient in itself.

-Russel: Yes so that’s the way I remember, birth is not a pleasant thing.
-And I wonder sometimes if the fear of death is not death itself, but the innate knowing of the rebirth that follows.
+Russel: So that’s the way I remember it - birth is not a pleasant thing.
+I wonder sometimes if the fear of death is not death itself, but the innate knowing of the rebirth that follows.